stain/s11.no/content/2022/phd/specimen-data-refinery/index.md

 Henceforth we refer to these as openDS FDOs.

-#### 2.3.2 FAIR packaging of research/workflow objects with RO-Crate
+#### 2.3.2 FAIR packaging of research/workflow objects with RO-Crate {#fair-packaging-of-researchworkflow-objects-with-ro-crate}

 The useful outcomes of research are not just traditional publications nor data products but everything that goes into and supports an